 How is it diagnosed?

 Your doctor will do a physical exam to diagnose an ingrown toenail.
-He or she will look at your toe where the nail has grown into the skin.
+The doctor will look at your toe where the nail has grown into the skin.

 How is an ingrown toenail treated?

-Your doctor might give you antibiotics.
 If your toenail is very ingrown, your doctor might suggest minor surgery to remove all or part of the ingrown nail.
-He or she may refer you to a podiatrist.
+You may be referred to a foot specialist called a podiatrist.

 During this surgery, the doctor will numb your toe.
-Then he or she will cut the edge of the ingrown toenail and pull out the piece of nail.
-To prevent the nail from growing into the skin again, your doctor might destroy all or part of the nail root.
+Then the doctor will cut the edge of the ingrown toenail and pull out the piece of nail.
+To prevent the nail from growing into the skin again, the doctor might destroy all or part of the nail root.
 This is called ablation.
-If your doctor removes all or part of your nail but does not destroy the root, it will begin to grow back within a few months.
+If your doctor removes all or part of your nail but does not destroy the root, it will start to grow back within a few months.

-• Soak your toe in warm water for 15 minutes 2 to 3 times each day.
+• Soak your foot in warm water for about 15 minutes to soften the nail.

 How can you prevent it?